-Pharmacy Retail by Mail:
+Pharmacy by Mail:

-DHMP offers Pharmacy Retail by Mail.
-Pharmacy Retail by mail saves you time by sending your 90-day supply prescriptions to your home.
-Because Pharmacy Retail by Mail prescriptions are for a 90-day supply, you will only need to have your prescriptions filled four times a year.
+DHMP offers Pharmacy by Mail.
+Pharmacy by Mail saves you time by sending your 90-day supply prescriptions to your home.
+Since Pharmacy Retail by Mail prescriptions are for a 90-day supply, you will only need to have your prescriptions filled four times a year.
+You can sign up for Pharmacy by Mail by using the MyChart application or by calling the Pharmacy Call Center at 303-436-4488.

 Medications that are covered are \$0.
-You do not need to keep a credit card on file if you only want to have covered medications sent to your home with Pharmacy Retail by Mail.
-If your address changes call Pharmacy Customer Service at 303-602-2326 or fill out and mail a new SIGN-UP FORM to 500 Quivas St., Suite A, Denver, CO 80204.
+You do not need to keep a credit card on file if you only want to have covered medications sent to your home with Pharmacy by Mail.
+If your address changes call the Pharmacy Call Center at 303-436-4488 or fill out and mail a new SIGN-UP FORM to 500 Quivas St., Suite A, Denver, CO 80204.
 Be sure to mark on the form that this is a change of address.
 The pharmacy can only ship your prescriptions within the state of Colorado.

 Controlled substances or specialty medications cannot be filled through this program.
 These must be picked up at any of the Denver Health Outpatient pharmacies.
-To refill Pharmacy by Mail prescriptions call Refill Request at 303-389-1390.
+To refill Pharmacy by Mail prescriptions call the Refill Request Line at 303-389-1390.